Who Is Tyler Perry?

 Developing quite a following, Madea featured in a number of plays, including Madea's Family Reunion (2002) and Madea's Class Reunion (2003).
 Perry toured extensively with his shows.
 According to his website, 35,000 people a week saw one of his shows in 2005.

 Perry's plays continued to make a successful leap to the big screen.
-He took on the leading role in Madea's Family Reunion (2006), which he also directed and produced, which scored well with movie goers bringing in more than $63 million.
-Now a major media figure, Perry established his own movie and acting studio in Atlanta that year.
-He also launched his first television series, House of Payne, on the TBS cable network.
-Starring Cassi Davis and LaVan Davis, both of whom have worked with Tyler previously, this sitcom features a multigenerational African American family.
+He took on the leading role in Madea's Family Reunion (2006), a film he also directed and produced which brought in more than $63 million at the box office.
+Establishing his own studio in Atlanta that year, he launched his first television series, House of Payne, on the TBS network.
+Starring Cassi Davis and LaVan Davis, this sitcom featured a multigenerational African American family.

 Adding to his already dynamic career, Perry wrote the 2006 best-selling book, Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life.
 The book went on to win two Quill Awards—Book of the Year and Best in Humor.